benkroeger/ibm-connections-communities/README.md

 const query = {
   communityUuid: 'enter-community-id-here',
   userid: '123456', // or email: 'private-mail@something.me'
-};
+  ps: 100, // this parameter will be ignored
+  sortBy: 'name', // this parameter will be ignored as well };

 service.communityMembers(query, {/* request options param */}, (err, communityMember) => {